Terrace and Gardens

 Next to a Great Eastern grinding wheel, a picnic table, shaped like a ship, seats 20 people.
 The garden wall is the shaft, ringed with concrete fishes made by local children under the guidance of Liz Leyh.
-A wood and ceramic bas-relief design shows how the tunnel was built.
+A wood and ceramic bas-relief design of the Miners’ Cage shows how the tunnel was built.

 To the north and ringed by herb planters, a brick-paved square overlooks the river and serves as the café’s shady terrace.
 Benches shaped like Brunel bridges sit beneath shady false acacia trees, one of which is held together by huge stainless steel bolts and is popularly known as the Frankenstein tree.
 This side of the shaft is covered with a mural drawn from a painting by Marc Brunel, acquired with help from The Art Fund.
 The benches, made by local children, are shaped like Brunel Bridges: